ctrlplusb/react-universally/README.md

 ## Features

+  - `express` server with a basic security configuration.
+  - `react` as the view.
+  - `react-router` as the router.
   - Server side rendering.
-  - Full ES2015 support.
+  - Full ES2015 support, using `babel` to transpile where needed.
-  - Bundling of both client and server using webpack.
+  - Bundling of both client and server using `webpack` v2.
   - Client bundle is split into "main" and "vendor" chunks.
-  - Tree-shaking.
+  - Tree-shaking, supported by `webpack`.
   - Live development - i.e. hot reloading of both client and server source.
-  - React as the view.
-  - React Router as the router.
-  - Full development and production configuration.
+  - A development and optimized production configuration.
-  - Application configuration via environment file.
+  - Easy environment configuration via `dotenv` files.

 ## Overview

-The core tech stack includes the following:

-  - __node v6__ - mmmmm es2015 support.
-  - __express__ - web server.
-  - __react__ - yep.
-  - __react-router__ - routing for both server and client.
-  - __dotenv__ - environment configuration.
-  - __babel__ - transpilation for browsers.
-  - __webpack 2__ - bundling (with tree shaking) for the server and client.

-That's about it really.
 Redux/MobX, data persistence, test frameworks, CSS/CSSInJS loaders, Image loaders, and all the other bells and whistles have been explicitly excluded from this boilerplate.
-Its up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.
+It's up to you to decide what technologies you would like to add to your own implementation based upon your own needs, this boilerplate simply serves as a clean base upon which to do so.

 > If you would like to reference a more opinionated boilerplate, then have a look at [React, Univerally (Opinionated)](https://github.com/ctrlplusb/react-universally-opinionated).
 However, I must warn you that implementation is highly structured to meet my own development requirements.
 I would recommend that you simply fish ideas from it and implement them in your own codebase.